 A traumatic brain injury (TBI) or concussion can occur when you hit your head or move it violently so your brain impacts against your skull.
-The neurology team at Dayton Center for Neurological Disorders (DCND) provides cutting-edge diagnostics at offices in Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio, for patients with TBI symptoms.
+The neurology team at Dayton Center for Neurological Disorders (DCND) provides cutting-edge diagnostics at offices in Dayton, Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio, for patients with TBI symptoms.
 To seek care for a TBI at DCND, the first step is to procure a referral from your primary care physician.
 Then, the office will reach out to you to schedule an appointment.

 TBIs result from a bump, blow, or jolt to your head or rapid brain movement.
 They cause various issues ranging from headaches, memory problems, and difficulty concentrating to balance and coordination difficulties.